-A study of relationships included in effective church staff work.
+A study of the biblical models of leadership for effective church staff work.
 Approaches to organization, policies, job descriptions, enlistment, supervision and staff meetings are included.
 Administrative procedures for performance analysis of staff members are presented.
 Three hours.

 ADMIN 4653 Church Business Administration